FireBrandMint/GJham-Engine/README.md

 Though i isolated and optimized the intersection engine, it's called GJP, check the project out.

+Also, if you want to continue developing this thing, please tell me anywhere here, i will see it and explain how this works, if you want.

 # GJhamEngine

 Actually a library because the UI will probably look 15 years old, executable by BATs and there will be more than one editor........